finbourne/workflow-sdk-csharp/sdk/docs/TasksApi.md

                         ""clientSecret"": ""<your-client-secret>""
                     }
                 }");

+            // uncomment the below to use configuration overrides
+            // var opts = new ConfigurationOptions();
+            // opts.TimeoutMs = 30_000;

+            // uncomment the below to use an api factory with overrides
+            // var apiInstance = ApiFactoryBuilder.Build(secretsFilename, opts: opts).Api<TasksApi>();

             var apiInstance = ApiFactoryBuilder.Build(secretsFilename).Api<TasksApi>();
             var asAt = DateTime.Parse("2013-10-20T19:20:30+01:00");  // DateTimeOffset? | The asAt datetime at which to list the Tasks.
 Defaults to return the latest version of each Task if not specified. (optional) var filter = "filter_example";  // string? | Expression to filter the result set.
 Read more about filtering results from LUSID here: https://support.lusid.com/filtering-results-from-lusid. (optional)